 Movement Pattern Drills

-A crucial factor of wrestling is athleticism.
+A crucial factor in wrestling is athleticism.
 To develop overall athleticism, few things work better than developing gymnast-like coordination.
 The fact of the matter is you’re never going to reach gymnasts in terms of coordination but there’s no harm in trying.
 That said, this is where some of those drills you usually do in warm-ups come into play.
 Cartwheels, Rolls to handstand, handstand walks, sit outs and the like are the norms.
 Key moves like sprawls and penetration steps also make up a huge component of coordination drills.
 IN addition, doing them at a predetermined pace is going to jack up your heart rate as well, making you efficient at them even when tired.

 2. Strength And Endurance Exercises